khilan2goel/AnalyticsCollectors/Collectors/README.md

 - Use `Build Solution` to build the source code.
 - Add arguments in Debug properties for project.

+* Binaries for each assembly are produced in the `AnalyticsCollectors/Collectors/AnalyticsCollector/bin/Debug` directory.
+We can invoke exe generated in this folder using command line arguments as well.

-### Download artifacts directly to run using CLI without VS
+### Directly using artifacts to run collectors

 - Download artifacts from [here](https://github.com/khilan2goel/AnalyticsCollectors/suites/363971853/artifacts/741992)
-- Run below command from command prompt:
+- Run below command from windows command prompt:
 `AnalyticsCollector.exe alias token connectionURI aadTenantIdOrTenantName OrganizationName ProjectName`

+* NOTE:
+Sometimes, Azure Data explorer connection is cached, please make sure to delete token from `%APPDATA%\Kusto\tokenCache.data` and try again.

 ### Parameters required for invoking collectors